Get your food truck

 THE CHALLENGE

-Every city has its own permits, forms, and terminology.
-None of it's in one place.
+Every city has its own permits,forms, and terminology.

 So you end up with a dozen tabs, three spreadsheets, and advice that may or may not apply to you.